pchurch2/NETAS/README.md

 The `--color` option gives the user helpful colorized feedback during deployment.

-The deployment process takes about 10 minutes in order to complete and provisions and configures the following virtual machines:
+The deployment process takes about 10-15 minutes in order to complete and provisions and configures the following virtual machines:
   - ansible-vm
+  - elastic-kibana-vm
   - zeek-vm

-  - elastic-kibana-vm
+Once NETAS has successfully been deployed, the Kibana dashboards can be reached at `http://localhost:5601/` in your browser from your local host computer.